 When today’s medium and large-sized corporations have 20,000 – 40,000 active contracts, there is a clear need to have processes, and people in place to manage it all.
 Ultimately, it is the responsibility of the general counsel’s office.
 And, in many organizations, the agreements specific role has evolved into that of the contract manager (CM).
-With such an important responsibility, the CM role is critical to an organization’s health.
+With such an important responsibility, the CM role is critical to maintaining and carrying out the contract management lifecycle (CLM) process at their organization.
 Hence, the question is what contract manager skills are pertinent and important to learn, and will strengthen and sharpen their skills with training and practice.

 A quick look at Indeed (job board website) shows that the CM’s role goes by various titles such as:

 - Contract Administration Manager

 WHAT ARE THE TYPICAL RESPONSIBILITIES OF A CM?

 - Develop good working relationships with suppliers, strategic partners, alliances, and other third parties – relating to contractual matters

 - Contract administration – as in record-keeping for an agreement related documents and matters

 - Internal and external issue resolution and risk management